 A favorite among mast cell patients.
 Dr. Lawrence Afrin is a leader in the field of mast cell disease, and explains how Mast Cell Activation Syndrome (MCAS) is far more prevalent than previously believed.
 He validates the struggles of we have all had with MCAS, and for any patient struggling with a poorly understood illness.
 Great detail in understandable terms, and hope!

 This book is the backbone of full-fledged mediation programs for pain management at institutions like Scripps, and was recommended by my therapist.
 I’d recommend skimming through most of the pages and spend time on the exercises like the “body scan.”
 There are so many books on meditation, but this one has stood out to me as more clinical and effective by providing different approaches and perspectives.
 Worth checking out at your library.
-If that doesn’t sell you, there’s a foreword by worship-worthy Thich Nhat Hanh.
+If that doesn’t sell you, there’s a foreword by Thich Nhat Hanh.